mendahu/rocket-launch-live-client/README.md

 1. Interval - (optional) (default: 5) - a duration, in minutes, between calls to the API.
 Adjust this based on the frequency you wish to stay up to date.
 To avoid needlessly querying the API, this client will now allow any option less than 1 minute.
 2. Query Options - (optional) - The exact same query options that can be submitted to the [`launches`](#launches) endpoint.

+Query options cannot be altered on a running watcher.
+In order to change your search conditions, you'll need to stop the watcher and start a new one.

 <a name="watcher_events"></a>

 ### Watcher Events

 Watcher events are triggered when the client recieves a response to a query to `launches` using the `modified_since` parameter.
 The client will compare the changes to a cached version of the launch and trigger the appropriate event.

-If there are multiple changes on a single API call, the appropriate events will be triggered more than one, so have your callbacks handle a single event.
+If there are multiple changes on a single API call, the appropriate events will be triggered more than once, so have your callbacks handle a single event.

 If you are using typescript, the watcher events are available in an enum called `RLLWatcherEvent`